—> Guide for Moving to Berlin 2016

 At €2000 you are doing very well.
 It’s of course easy to spend much more.

 You can keep down costs by:

--shopping for groceries at the Turkish supermarkets on Kottbusser Damm in Kreuzberg.
-They also have excellent fruit and veg.
+-shopping for groceries at the Turkish supermarkets on Kottbusser Damm, or from the farmers at the Markthalle 9, in Kreuzberg.
+They both have very good fruit and veg.
 Shopping at Rewe, a German chain, is a lot more expensive and the produce is inferior.

 -use a student card to get cheaper tickets to museums, the opera, concerts and cinema.
 Or get a Classic Card for classical concert tickets if you are under 30.

 -you can drink beer in public in Germany.
 This isn’t as louche as it sounds!
 A favourite student activity is buying beer at a Getränkmarkt (a wholesale drinks shop.
 They are found all over.
-A beer costs under 1 Euro) and drinking on a bridge (such as Admiralbrücke in Kreuzberg) where there’s quite an indie scene.
+A beer costs a little over 1 Euro) and drinking on a bridge (such as Admiralbrücke in Kreuzberg) where there’s quite an indie scene.

 -Drink beer or sekt at bars, not cocktails and liquor.
 Beer is always very cheap.